workshopper/javascripting/problems/introduction/problem.md

 ---
 # INTRODUCTION

-Create a folder for this workshop.
+To keep things organized, let's create a folder for this workshop.

-Run this command, renaming the folder or changing the path however you need:
+Run this command to make a directory called `javascripting` (or something else if you like):

 `mkdir javascripting`